asciinema/asciinema-server/README.md

 Assuming you are running Docker Toolbox and VirtualBox: go to http://192.168.99.100:3000/ and enjoy.

 ### Manual setup

-Below you'll find setup instructions in case you want to contribute, play with it on your local machine, or setup your own instance for private use or for your organization.

 #### 1. Install dependencies